lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 and thus any negative fluxes will be lost.
 This is especially important for variability studies, when a negative value of flux is (within errors) consistent with non-detection might be scientifically interesting.
 However, it is OK to convert fluxes extracted from psfFlux entry in the ForcedSourceOnDiaObject table to magnitudes using the scisql_nanojanskyToAbMag() as such fluxes are always positive.
-Just for illustration of the scisql_nanojanskyToAbMag() function, we extract the psfFlux and psfFluxErr entries, but we will not use those in ths Tutorial.

 The JOIN command in this query is used for the ccdVisitId to join to the CcdVisit table to obtain the expMidptMJD (MJD of the mid-point of the exposure).